rollerworks/search/doc/cookbook/input_processor.rst

     }

-That's it, a very simple straightforward input processor, you can extent this functionality by also detecting ranges and such.
-But that's up to you to come-up with something powerful.
+That's it, a very simple straightforward input processor, you can extent this functionality by also detecting ranges and other operands.

 Need more inspiration?
 Take a look at one of the already provided `input processors`_.

 .. tip::

-    For this example we are using the :class:`Rollerworks\\Component\\Search\\InputProcessorInterface` but it's also possible to use the :class:`Rollerworks\\Component\\Search\\Input\\AbstractInput` which provides some helper methods for field alias resolving and type support validating.
+    For this example we are using the :class:`Rollerworks\\Component\\Search\\InputProcessorInterface` but it's also possible to leverage the :class:`Rollerworks\\Component\\Search\\Input\\AbstractInput` which provides some helper methods for field alias resolving and type support validating.

-Now that we have an input processor It may be a good idea to an exporter that can export search conditions into this custom input format.
+Now that we have an input processor, it may be a good idea to create an exporter that can deal with search conditions within the input format.

 See more at: :doc:`exporter`